 Motion Sense isn’t perfect though.
 As I said, those radar sensors need to be powered by the Pixel 4’s battery, and the Pixel 4’s battery is not good.
 Turning off Motion Sense can save you some precious battery life.
 But, for the Pixel 5 and onward, I have a feeling battery life is going to be a big focus anyway for Google.
 Poor battery life, after all, is the single metric that stopped pretty much all reviewers from recommending the smaller Pixel 4 this year.
 The Pixel 5 will probably have improved battery, so Motion Sense’s battery suckage probably won’t be a big deal going forward.

-Motion Sense hasn’t changed at all in three months.
-Those handful of features I talked about earlier?
-That’s all Motion Sense can do right now, and that’s all it’ll probably be able to do for a while.
+Google added pause and play gestures for Motion Sense in the latest Pixel feature drop.
+However, aside from this and the handful of I talked about earlier, that’s all Motion Sense can do right now and that’s all it’ll probably be able to do for a while.
 You see, Google hasn’t opened up the Motion Sense API to third-party developers, which of course stifles innovation.
 And we’ve heard nothing from the company regarding new features coming to the platform.
 Has Google not come up with other use cases for Motion Sense?
 Or is it a lack of development resources?
 Who knows.

 Then there’s the availability problem.
 The Pixel 4 and Pixel 4 XL aren’t available in certain countries (India being the big one) because of the way Google’s Soli radar chip operates.
 Assuming Google isn’t planning on fundamentally changing how its radar chip works, we won’t be seeing any Motion Sense-enabled devices land in certain countries any time soon.
 That’s why the Pixel 4a and 4a XL — Google’s upcoming mid-rangers that will likely do particularly well in India — won’t have Motion Sense built-in.